farrelleoin93/Milestone-2/README.md

 that it is a nice warm colour that works well with the other colours used for the website.
 The background of the website is white.

 ### Icons
 - The icons that I used in this project were provided by [Font Awesome](https://fontawesome.com/).
-I decided to use fonts as they offer a pleasant visual aide to the site, also users tend to know that icons usually work as buttons.
+I decided to use icons as they offer a pleasant visual aide to the site, also users tend to know that icons usually work as buttons.

 ## <a name="wireframes">Wireframes</a>